-As mentioned above, the hotel was operated by Staybridge Suites under a 15-year management agreement.
+As mentioned previously, the hotel was operated by Staybridge Suites under a 15-year management agreement.
 The management agreement dated 17th June 2013 was made with Holiday Inns Middle East Limited as the (Operator) has been terminated.

 We also understand the owners are in the process of appointing a new international operator.
-For the purpose of this valuation exercise, we assume a new operator will be secured successfully and operation will resume towards the end of 2021 with a view to achieving the same trading performance as per hotel benchmarks.
+For the purpose of this valuation exercise, we assume a new operator will be secured successfully and operation will resume in the course of 2022 with a view to achieving the same trading performance as per hotel benchmarks.